VuLLM/VuLLM-OM/detector_models/LineVul/VuLLM_README.md

 ## How to Run Tests

-The project includes a comprehensive set of scripts to run tests as described in Table 2 of the related article.
-In the `run_trails` folder, there are two subfolders: `balanced` and `imbalanced`, each containing scripts for different test configurations:
+The project includes a comprehensive set of scripts to run tests as described in Table 3 of the related article.
+In the `run_trails/imbalanced`

-- `Baseline.sh`: Runs the test in Table 2, column "baseline."
+- `Baseline.sh`: Run the test in Table 3, column "baseline."
-- `Ground_truth.sh`: Runs the test in Table 2, column "ground_truth."
-- `VuLLM.sh`: Runs the test in Table 2, column "VuLLM."
+- `OM_VuLLM.sh`: Run the test in Table 3, column "OM_VuLLM."
-- `Syn.sh`: Runs the test in Table 2, column "syn."
+- `TM_VuLLM.sh`: Run the test in Table 3, column "TM_VuLLM."
-- `VGX.sh`: Runs the test in Table 2, column "VGX."
+- `VGX.sh`: Run the test in Table 3, column "VGX."
-- `VulGen.sh`: Runs the test in Table 2, column "VulGen."
+- `Syn.sh`: Run the test in Table 3, column "syn."
-- `Wild.sh`: Runs the test in Table 2, column "Wild."
+- `Wild.sh`: Run the test in Table 3, column "OM VuLLM Wild."

 ## Training and Testing on New Data